top of page

 Ghostly Ghost Pines (California Gray Pines) in the clouds at the Ghost Pine Native Plant Nursery.
 Photo © 2023 Doug Mandel CC-BY-NC 4.0

-My plan with this blog is to answer the question, “Have you ever wondered why…?”
-I will explain the many facets of why we might want to do this or that.
-If you have gardening topics needing discussion, contact us, and I will add them to the list.
-Some of my current ideas for blog posts are:
+A goal of this blog is to inform and whenever appropriate ask the question, “Why?”
+If I know the why, then my interest peaks, and I remember so much better.
+If you have gardening topics needing the light of a day, contact us, and we will add them to the list.
+Some of the current ideas for blog posts are:

 · Right plant, right place, right time, and right purpose